EOSIO/eosjs/README.md

 keyProvider = '5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3'

-// If your loading a wasm file, you do not need binaryen.
-If your loading
+// If you're loading a wasm file, you do not need binaryen.
+If you're loading
 // a "wast" file you can include and configure the binaryen compiler:
 //
 // $ npm install binaryen@37.0.0